 Top them with sprinkles immediately (if using).
 The candies will start to harden quickly so do not wait to add decoration.
 Serve and enjoy!

 - Substitute the peanuts for other nuts like walnuts, pecans, or almonds, or use a mix of nuts.
 You can also substitute honey-roasted nuts for sweeter candy.

 - If you can’t find chocolate almond bark you can substitute white almond bark.
 Just switch the white chocolate chips to semi-sweet chocolate chips.

 - Add a cup of unwrapped caramels to the chocolate and top with a little bit of coarse sea salt for a salted caramel twist.

 - You can decorate this recipe to fit most every holiday.
-Add orange sprinkles for Halloween or Thanksgiving, heart sprinkles for Valentine’s Day, and green sprinkles for St. Patrick’s Day.
+Add orange sprinkles for Halloween, heart sprinkles for Valentine’s Day, and green sprinkles for St. Patrick’s Day.
 Green, red, and white sprinkles look perfect for Christmas.
 You can also use tiny snowflake-shaped sprinkles or candy cane-shaped sprinkles for more festive flair.

 - Make sure to put the peanuts in the crock pot first.
 This ensures that the heat of the crockpot won’t scorch the chocolate chips.
 It also toasts the nuts a little bit, which provides great flavor.